alessioferrari/VoiceBiofeedEmo/README.md

-required to replicate the experiments provided in the paper "Using Voice and Biofeedback to Predict User Engagement during Requirements Interviews", currently submitted to the Empirical Software Engineering Journal.
-For any issues, please
+required to replicate the experiments provided in the paper "Using Voice and Biofeedback to Predict User Engagement during Requirements Interviews", currently submitted to the Empirical Software Engineering Journal by: Alessio Ferrari, Thaide Uichapa, Paola Spoletini, Nicole Novielli, Davide Fucci e Daniela Girardi.

+The code in this project was developed by: Thaide Uichapa, Alessio Ferrari and Davide Fucci.

-contact: `alessio.ferrari AT isti.cnr.it`
+For any issues, please contact: `alessio.ferrari AT isti.cnr.it`

 **_Files_** are: